abdigaliarsen/goon-game/README.md

 - **Redis**: Used for caching the history of language changes and storing the current language parameter.
 Redis supports up to 10,000,000 entries with minimal memory usage (~10MB of RAM), ensuring quick data retrieval.

 ![Screenshot from 2025-02-07 07-11-45](https://github.com/user-attachments/assets/f2b7dcee-923a-454b-91ee-d2ffc24c0b99)
+(of course everything is containerized, i'm just too lazy to fix this diagram)

 ## 4. Further Scaling